 - The social worker will provide counseling for patients, family and friends whenever indicated at time of diagnosis, regarding adjustment to illness, the emotional impact of diagnosis, and changes in lifestyle.

 - The social worker will offer continuity by maintaining a supportive relationship to patient and family throughout course of illness.

 - On occasions, when it is indicated, the social worker will counsel and support patient and other family in bereavement.

 - The social worker will provide case management for patients.
 This will include resource identification, concrete services as indicated and will often involve referrals to community agencies and assistance in obtaining financial aid.

-- The social worker will make a psycho-social assessment of as many high-risk clinic patients as time allows.
+- The social worker will make a psycho-social assessment of as many high risk clinic patients as time allows.
 This will necessitate prioritizing problems when time is limited.